adamDucken/todo_next_axum/README.md

 ![Todo App](./todo_app.png)

-A full-stack Todo application built with **Next.js** for the frontend and **Axum** for the backend.
+A full-stack Todo application built with **Next.js** for the frontend(BFF) and **Axum** for the backend.
 The app allows you to manage your tasks with a clean interface and seamless backend integration.

 ## Prerequisites